Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 only non-overlapping channels.
 Then all devices operating on a channel share that channel.

-and interfering with channels 6 and 11.
+and interfering with 20 MHz channels operating on 6 and 11.

 protocol overhead, you only get to use just slightly over half of that (around 50% to 70%).

-Channel bonding / 40Mhz channels: This is the biggest marketing rip-off ever!
+Channel bonding / 40Mhz channels: This is the biggest marketing rip-off ever.
 Routers

 can then advertise 2x higher speeds, even though in most circumstances, you will only get